Thank you for submitting the form. Your reference number is

 Check the source and nature of the outage

 It’s important to understand whether the power outage is localised to your home, street, suburb or state.
-Note down the time as soon as you notice a power outage, check your home’s safety switch and get in touch with your neighbours.
-RACV Emergency Home Assist can help with loss of power to all or part of of your home (excludes area-wide power outages and blackouts).
+Note down the time as soon as you notice a power outage, check your home’s safety switch, and get in touch with your neighbours.

-Keep your ears peeled for updates from emergency services via radio, and in the case of a severe weather event, check the Bureau of Meteorology Victorian Warnings Summary on your mobile phone.
+Listen to a battery operated radio for updates from emergency services.
+In the case of a severe weather event, check the Bureau of Meteorology Victorian Warnings Summary on your mobile phone.
 The VicEmergency website and mobile app also provide emergency warnings and information for Victorians.

 Turn off and unplug electronic devices